loginom/loginom-help-en-omegat/data/processors/data-trees/README.md

 ### Data Tree
-Tree is a data structure in the form of a set of connected nodes.
+Tree: the data structure in the form of a set of connected nodes.
 The first tree node is called a root.
 There is always only one root node.
 If the root is connected with another root, it is a parent root, and the connected root is called a chid root.

 The tree nodes can have the **container** and **array** indicators.